vhaghani26/python_focus_group/Session_11/session11.md

 What exactly is a conditional?
 Well, a conditional is when you want to carry out a certain set of actions only if something (data in this case) meets a certain condition.
 For example, if the weather is sunny out, then I will wear shorts.
 Otherwise, I will wear long pants.

 Now what about data?
 In many situations, our data is dynamic and we want to carry out different operations given a set of conditions.
 As such, one of the most widely used and powerful tools in bioinformatics is the use of conditionals.
+Additionally, you can define conditions based on nearly all data types.
 Let's dive in and see what we can do with conditionals!

 Make a new file calle `conditionals.py` and let's get started!